Hisoka-Casshern/Cpp-SFML_custom-GameEngine-with-DragonLand-game/README.md

 # Cpp-SFML_custom-GameEngine-with-DragonLand-game
 #
  As a C++  project; I created a simple game engine that uses the SFML library, the engine handles assets, inputs, state machine, simple 2d graphics draws, and audio.
 The engine comes with a game that was built on top of it and has specific logic handled by the engine.
 The game is a take on the famous Flappy Bird but is rebuilt from scratch using C++ and my engine.
 All the Assets that are not audio are created by myself and are free to use, also the code is free to use, audio assets are NOT
-#free to use as is and are under a CC BY-NC-ND license!__
+#free to use as is and are under a CC BY-NC-ND license! <br />

-For successful compilation on LINUX-Ubuntu 22.04, you need to be sure to have installed GCC/G++ and SFML, if you do not have them here are steps to run in the terminal:__
+For successful compilation on LINUX-Ubuntu 22.04, you need to be sure to have installed GCC/G++ and SFML, if you do not have them here are steps to run in the terminal: <br />
-          $ sudo apt update__
+          $ sudo apt update <br />
           $ sudo apt install gcc__
           $ sudo apt install build-essential__
           $ sudo apt-get install libsfml-dev__